2009 BBC Sports Personality of the Year Award: Young Sports Personality

 The BBC Young Sports Personality of the Year was presented to the sportsperson under the age of 16 on 1 January 2009 for "outstanding sporting achievements".
 The panel to decide the nominees and winner was chaired by Humphrey, and included the broadcasters Helen Skelton of Blue Peter, Ore Oduba from Sportsround, two representatives each from the Youth Sport Trust and the Sports Personality of the Year and two previous Young Sports Personality recipients in Harry Aikines-Aryeetey and Kate Haywood.
 The panel convened on 9 November to determine the first ten nominees from a BBC and Youth Sport Trust compiled list and returned a fortnight later to choose the first three and the recipient with the seven losing nominees informed that they did not make the final shortlist.

 Tom Daley, the diver, was named the winner of the award.
 It was Daley's second win after his first in 2007 and he was the first person to earn the award more than once.
 He received the accolade from Amir Khan and Ellie Simmonds.

+Special Achievement Award

+The Special Achievement Award is given out intermittently and was given in 2009 to the comedian and actor Eddie Izzard for their epic marathon feats for Sport Relief.
+He ran forty-three marathons in fifty-one days and raised over £200,000 for charity.
+David Walliams had been given the same award for similar efforts three years earlier.